-Confederation of Swedish Enterprise (Svenskt näringsliv) is a non-profit association consisting of 50 industry and employer organisations.
-The website of the organisation has gathered information.
+The Confederation of Swedish Enterprise (Svenskt näringsliv) is a non-profit association consisting of 50 industry and employer organisations.
+The website of the organisation has gathered information for member companies regarding the war in Ukraine.

 The websites of the Migration Agency, the Swedish Public Employment Service as well as the Swedish Tax Agency contain information for employers.
 The website of the Swedish Public Employment Service contains information for Ukraine persons looking for work.